lucavgn/AML_Project5/README.md

 ## Distributed Learning - Track A
 ---

-Title:- Distributed Learning of Deep Neural Networks: Exploring Data-Parallelism Approaches with LocalSGD and Large-Batch Optimization on CIFAR-100
+**Title:-** Distributed Learning of Deep Neural Networks: Exploring Data-Parallelism Approaches with LocalSGD and Large-Batch Optimization on CIFAR-100

+**Abstract:-** In this study, we explore distributed learning methodologies for deep neural networks, focusing on data-parallelism approaches.
+Using the LeNet-5 architecture with the CIFAR-100 dataset, we conducted experiments to evaluate the performance of various optimizers—SGDM, AdamW, LARS, and LAMB.
+Initially, centralized training was employed to identify optimal hyperparameters for SGDM and AdamW.
+Subsequently, large-batch training was implemented to assess the scalability and performance of all optimizers, with particular attention to test accuracy retention as batch sizes increased.
+Finally, we implemented LocalSGD, splitting the dataset into independent subsets and analyzing the impact of varying the number of workers (K) and local steps (J) on training efficiency and accuracy.
+Our findings provide insights into the trade-offs between centralized and distributed training strategies and highlight the challenges in scaling distributed learning techniques effectively.

 ---